When you’re out playing with your ATV in the mud, a tire de-beading from the rim will put a quick stop to your weekend fun.

 The friction between the tire and the rim, caused by the air pressure forcing the two together, prevents the tire from spinning on the rim when you apply throttle or brake.

-Most off-road applications like riding in mud, sand, snow, or even rocky terrains can benefit a lot from deflating the tires.
+Most off-road applications, like riding in mud, sand, snow, or even rocky terrains, can benefit a lot from deflating the tires.
 It’s in situations like these is where beadlocks come to shine.

-These wheels do not rely on air pressure to function as the locking rings mechanically hold the tires.
+These wheels do not rely on air pressure as the locking rings mechanically hold the tires.
 You get the benefits of a deflated tire without the added risk of it dismounting from the wheel.

 The lower air pressure will increase the tire’s footprint (the area touching the ground), creating both better traction and flotation in the slippery mud or snow.

 Additionally, you get the bonus of a more comfortable ride when riding on rough terrain.
-The tires will act more like balloons or bouncing balls as they soak up most of the small bumps and humps you run over.
+The tires will act more like balloons or bouncing balls as they soak up most of the tiny bumps and humps you run over.

 This is only at low speeds tho.
 Running with little air pressure at high speeds can be downright dangerous as the bike is dancing around.